UlibarriKev/UlibarriKev/README.md

-Sample DAX Measure to Count Specific Orders
+Sample DAX Measure to Return % Count Specific Orders

 % of # of VMI Orders =